Preventing Animal Cruelty and Torture (PACT) Act (Federal)

 Though animal fighting and the distribution of so-called “crush videos” are illegal under federal law, the vast majority of animal cruelty laws are at the state level.
 The PACT Act creates a corresponding federal animal cruelty statute.

 In “crush” videos, people torture, crush, and kill small animals, such as puppies and hamsters, for the titillation of viewers.

 The Animal Crush Video Prohibition Act banned the creation and distribution of these animal torture videos in 2010.
 The PACT Act goes a step further and bans the underlying animal cruelty contained in them.
 Specifically, it prohibits “animal crushing in or affecting interstate or foreign commerce” regardless of whether the act is for a crush video.

-The Animal Legal Defense Fund is a strong supporter of the PACT Act.
-Please take action and encourage your federal legislators to support the PACT Act by sending them a message.
+The Animal Legal Defense Fund is a strong supporter of the PACT Act and urges the President to pass it.